Tuesday, November 19, 2019

 Social media has turned the world upside down - How have marketers responded?

-The Doors is my favourite rock group.
-Their lead singer, Jim Morrison, graduated with a degree in Film at the prestigious UCLA Film School, where he studied with acclaimed film director Francis Ford Coppola.
-Jim Morrison was also a poet*.
+The Doors is my favourite 'old-skool' rock group.
+Their lead singer, Jim Morrison, graduated from the prestigious UCLA Film School, where he studied with acclaimed film director Francis Ford Coppola.
+Morrison was also a poet*.

 One important aspect of Marketing is getting attention.
-Almost fifty years since he died, Morrison still generates a massive following on social media and The Doors still sell a lot of records.
+Fifty years after his death, Morrison still generates a massive following on social media.
+The Doors are still as relevant as ever and sell many records (Jim Morrison's grave in Pere La Chaise Cemetry is Paris's third most visited tourist attraction).

-Back in 2005 when I was at Boston University School of Management, pursuing my full-time MBA, I had the idea of writing a paper about organisations like the Doors that had a devoted fan base that was drawn, above all, to their authenticity.
+In 2005, when I was pursuing my full-time MBA at Boston University School of Management, I had the idea of writing a paper about organisations like the Doors that had a devoted fan base drawn to their authenticity.

-When I wrote my paper about 'realness' in Marketing back then, I was influenced by a Harvard Business School case study** written by the new Dean of Boston University's business school, Susan Fournier.
+When I wrote my paper about 'realness' in Marketing, I was influenced by a Harvard Business School case study** written by Susan Fournier, the new Dean of Boston University's business school.

-The case study she wrote was about the Harley Davidson Owners group or ‘Hogs'.
+She wrote a case study about the Harley Davidson Owners Group, or ‘Hogs'.
 It was HBS's first-ever 'multi-media' case study.

-Harley Davidsons do not compete with other motorcycles in any typical way.
-They are not particularly fast, reliable or eco-friendly.
+Harley-Davidson does not compete with other motorcycles in any typical way.
+Its motorcycles are not particularly fast, reliable, or eco-friendly.

 They are certainly not cheap.
-BMW’s, Yamahas, Ducattis or Honda’s will outstrip them here in every way.
-But what Harley Davidsons do have, which the other brands lack, is a unique bond with their customers.
+BMWs, Yamahas, Ducattis, or Hondas will outperform them in every way.
+However, what Harley-Davidson does have, which the other brands lack, is a unique bond with its customers and the Harley-Davidson community.

 The Harley Davidson Owners Groups ('Hogs')

-The Hog club goes on rides, and the riders catalog all of their adventures.
-A few years ago a marketer suggested that Harley start using dirt and grease-free chrome.
+The Hog Club goes on rides, and the riders catalogue their adventures.
+A few years ago, a marketer suggested that Harley use dirt—and grease-free chrome.

 But the Harley team shot this idea down instantly.
-They believed that part of the appeal for a Harley owner of having that bike is cleaning the grease off of it after a hard day's ride.
+They believed that part of the appeal of having that bike for a Harley owner is cleaning the grease off it after a hard day's ride.

-Lululemon (image below) is another top brand that's established an almost cult-like following.
-Lululemon isn't just a product, it's a lifestyle.
+Lululemon (image below) is another top brand with an almost cult-like following.
+Lululemon isn't just a product; it's a lifestyle.

 Since I wrote that paper, a celebrity and property developer, Donald Trump, first put himself forward as a candidate as a publicity stunt to increase TV ratings on his show 'The Apprentice'.

-The now US President, Donald Trump made many outrageous statements during this period.
-Yet every time the political experts said ‘that’s it, he’s crossed the line.
-He's finished’, he just got more popular.
-The pundits couldn't believe it. (to be clear I do not condone or agree with his views).
+Donald Trump made many outrageous statements during this period.
+Yet every time the political experts said, "That’s it, he’s crossed the line.
+He's finished; he just got more popular," the pundits couldn't believe it.

 Similarly, Nike took a decidedly political stand on Colin Kaepernick, quarterback for the San Francisco 49ers, kneeling during the National Anthem to protest against racism in the USA.

-Most marketers at the time said that Nike made a terrible mistake bringing out this ad.
-80% of marketers today still say that you shouldn’t take a strong position at risk of alienating your customers.
+Most marketers at the time said that Nike made a terrible mistake by releasing this ad.
+Today, 80% of marketers still say that you shouldn’t take a strong position at the risk of alienating your customers.

-But just as in the case of Trump, being controversial worked for Nike.
-Nike has made six billion US dollars since that ad, that was loved and loathed in equal measure.
+However, just as with Trump, being controversial worked for Nike.
+Nike has made six billion US dollars since that ad, which was loved and loathed in equal measure.

 The auditorium was vast and silent